-- Continuously improve the use of organic fertiliser and reduce the use of mineral fertiliser up to a minimum level. - Farm yard manure is recommended for spice cultivation for building up humus in the soil - Document all fertiliser applications and nutrient values of the fertilisers (at least N and P) in detail - Post-harvest nutrient balances are performed either by a method, provided by standards/companies with documented figures or by another approved and specified method.
-See OECD/EUROSTAT Gross Nitrogen Balance: https://circabc.europa.eu/webdav/ CircaBC/ESTAT/agrienv/Library/nutrientsbalances/ handbooks/NHB%2024%20Nov%2003_OECD.pdf - Perform an annual humus balance and back up with humus inspection every six years.
-The humus balance must never be negative and follows an approved approach - Apply fertilisers in a way that is proportionate to the growth stage of the specific crop (timely fertilisation) - Conduct soil testing for nutrient contents every three years and using a reliable method.
-Document results and test for pH, phosphorus, potassium and magnesium values in the soil. - Conduct soil testing on pesticide residues and heavy metals before planting - Conduct soil testing for nitrogen contents annually - Respect crop specific nutrient limits given by the certifying standard.
+- Prefer organic fertiliser over mineral fertiliser - Continuously improve/reduce the use of organic and mineral fertiliser up to a minimum level.

+- Farm yard manure is recommended for spice cultivation for building up humus in the soil - Apply biofertiliser for better crop nutrition (N/P/K-Biofertilisers: Azospirillum or Azotobacter for N, Bacillus megatherium for P and Frateuria aurantia for K) - Document all fertiliser applications and nutrient values of the fertilisers (at least N and P) in detail - Post-harvest nutrient balances are performed either by a method, provided by standards/companies with documented figures or by another approved and specified method.
+See OECD/EUROSTAT Gross Nitrogen Balance: https://circabc.europa.eu/webdav/ CircaBC/ESTAT/agrienv/Library/nutrientsbalances/ handbooks/NHB%2024%20Nov%2003_OECD.pdf - Apply fertilisers in a way that is proportionate to the growth stage of the specific crop (timely fertilisation) - Conduct soil testing for nutrient contents every three years and using a reliable method.
+Document results and test for pH, phosphorus, potassium and magnesium values in the soil. - Conduct soil testing for nitrogen contents annually - Respect crop specific nutrient limits given by the certifying standard.